Why Floaties Won’t Prevent Drowning (And What Helps) - Baby Chick

 First, it is essential to understand why floaties will not prevent drowning.

-• Floaties keep a child afloat vertically with their head out of the water, but standing and swimming don’t work without a floaty on.
+• Floaties keep children in a vertical position, which is very different from how the body moves when actually swimming.
 If a child were to jump in the water without the floaty and try to mimic the movement they make with the floaty in the vertical position, it would drop them right down to the bottom of the pool.

 • While floaties may keep a child in a vertical position, they may not necessarily keep the child’s face out of the water.